ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 When any of the screenshot tests fail, it means a potential regression was caught.
 Developers must manually verify the difference in the Playwright test report.

 If the screenshots fail on CI then developers must download the build artifact.
 On the **Summary** page for a particular workflow, find the **Artifacts** section.
-Screenshot tests are currently parallelized across `n` test runners, and the results from each of those runners is included in an artifact with the following naming scheme:
+Screenshot tests are currently parallelized across several test runners, and the results from each of those runners is included in an artifact with the following naming scheme:

 ```
 test-results-[current shard]-[total shards]